Great Lakes Loons: Mascot

 Lou E. Loon is the team mascot and Ambassador of Fun for the team.
-He's an energetic bird who loves to dance at home games and make public appearances.
+He's a bird who dances at home games and make public appearances.
 The kids' play area at the diamond is named Lou E.'s Lookout in his honor.
 He often leads fans in his signature cheer, the "Funky Feather", which won "Best In-Game Promotion of the Year" in 2009 for Minor League Baseball.
+In 2024, Lou E Loon was voted as runner up for the best minor league mascot by USA Today's Reader Choice Awards.

 "Rall E. Camel" was introduced as the team's second mascot in April 2012.
-He is an honorary deputy ambassador of mischief and is an ostensibly goofy addition to the staff of the Great Lakes Loons.
+He is an deputy ambassador of mischief to the staff of the Great Lakes Loons.